re4ldev/arch-laptop/README.md

 `RTCTimeUSec=Sun 2021-08-29 10:48:17 CEST`

 ## 10. Wipe out the disk ##
+**IMPORTANT**: If you follow the instructions included in this step, the data on the disk will be erased.
+Proceed with caution.

 This step is optional.
 It is only required if you want to sanitize the disk before it is used to host Arch Linux OS.

 Verify the disk device name on which we will install Arch Linux.\